Get

 What Spices Are Toxic to Dogs?

-We’ve mentioned that certain spices may be present in flan that are toxic to dogs.
-These spices include onion, garlic, nutmeg, and others.
-These spices are toxic and should be avoided whenever possible.
-Onion and garlic, in particular, can lead to anemia, though symptoms often don’t occur for some time after the dog consumes the spices.
+We’ve mentioned that some spices in flan are toxic to dogs, including onion, garlic, nutmeg, and others.
+They should be avoided whenever possible.
+Onion and garlic, in particular, can lead to anemia, though the signs don’t occur for some time after the dog consumes them.
 Nutmeg can be toxic in large quantities.
 It causes signs like hallucinations, increased heart rate, and abdominal pain.

-It’s best to avoid spices altogether when you’re feeding your dog, as many that are safe for humans aren’t safe for our canines.
+It’s best to avoid spices when feeding your dog since many that are safe for humans aren’t safe for canines.

 Flan and similar desserts aren’t safe for dogs.
-The basis of these desserts is milk, eggs, and sugar.
+The basic ingredients include milk, eggs, and sugar.
 While properly prepared eggs are okay for dogs, milk and sugar are not.
 Sugar can lead to a range of health issues, like diabetes and weight gain.

 Featured Image Credit: demidoff.
 Shutterstock